mahoon2/Rosalind/README.md

 # Rosalind
-Answer codes for Rosalind problems
+Answer codes for [Rosalind](rosalind.info) problems.
+You can see my profile here: rosalind.info/users/mahoon2